Knowledge · DIFC family office

 2. Governance opacity.
 The US side wants named investment committee structure, named outside directors on operating businesses, and named US-domiciled service providers (US auditor, US legal counsel, US fund administrator if applicable).
 UAE-only service providers, even when fully qualified, signal not-yet-institutional to the US side.

 3. Pricing and term posture.
 Relationship pricing and case-by-case term posture works in DIFC.
-The US side reads it as not-yet-institutional.
-ILPA-template terms, named GP-LP economics, named LP rights, and US-state-law documentation read as institutional.
+The US side judges it as not-yet-institutional.
+ILPA-template terms, named GP-LP economics, named LP rights, and US-state-law documentation land as institutional.
 The DIFC family does not have to abandon relationship pricing in DIFC.
 The US-facing file is built with US-legible posture.

-The holding brand reads US-institutional in the first ninety seconds.
+The holding brand judges US-institutional in the first ninety seconds.

-Before rebuild (DIFC home register)After rebuild (US-institutional register)
+Before rebuild (DIFC home-market language)After rebuild (US-institutional proof standard)

 Holding-brand site leads with family heritage and regional positionHolding-brand site leads with named US co-investment categories, US partners, US LP references